WELLNESS EXAMS/PREVENTIVE CARE

 - Dentistry – Regular dental care is important to maintain the health of your pet’s teeth.
 Our dental services include teeth cleaning and polishing, tooth extractions, and minor oral surgery.
 More complex dental problems can be referred to a specialist in veterinary dentistry.
 We also carry a range of products for home dental care between cleanings.

-- Laboratory – Our in-house laboratory facilities allow rapid evaluation of patient blood, urine, and stool samples for diagnosis of parasites and disease.
+- Laboratory – Our in-house laboratory facilities allow rapid evaluation of patient blood, urine, and stool samples for the diagnosis of parasites and disease.
 We also utilize commercial laboratories for more specialized or comprehensive diagnostic testing.

 - Pharmacy – We maintain a complete inventory of pharmaceuticals, dietary supplements, heartworm preventives, and flea and tick control products to meet your pet’s needs.
 For pets that are difficult to medicate, we can compound many medications into a flavored liquid formulation for easier administration.